 Your vacation photos don’t need to be of the Disney store or the largest Victoria’s Secret you’ve ever seen.
 Look for unique opportunities and step away from Michigan Avenue.
 Our neighborhoods are eclectic and teeming with unique restaurants and shops.
 Streeterville and Lake Michigan are also east of you, just north is River North and west is the West Loop, all burgeoning with restaurants, galleries, boutiques and more.

-We know our Chicago-style pizza, hot dogs and Italian beef are perennial favorites, but look for other options.
+We know our Chicago-style deep dish pizza, hot dogs and Italian beef are perennial favorites, but look for other options.
 Greektown for kabobs?
 Japanese BBQ in Streeterville (Gyu-Kaku and a must)?
 Pilsen for goat tacos or perhaps even Korean hot wings (Take Me Out and I’m not kidding, they’re divine!)?
 French Bistro in River North (Cyrano’s Farm Kitchen and just lovely).

 Or, just nosh.
 We’ve had Mario Batali’s Eataly for a few years now, and it’s perfect for a few simple noshes and a glass of wine, Nutella crepes, espresso, or some amazing treats to take home.

 These change fairly often, usually seasonally, and look great after dark.

 Make nice with the local cops.

 As locals, we’re professionals.
 We know when to stop and when to walk.
 If you’d like to make it back to your plane intact, please follow the traffic signals and traffic cops.

 I’ve noticed hotel concierges often have the lowdown on good eats, but leave out a few.
 I recently asked one for sushi spots, and the results, Sunda and Niu, were killer, but I’d have added in Kamehachi and some further afield are a bit less scenester.
 And tip the server appropriately, 15-20+% — everyone’s making a living here and what’s suitable back home may not be here.

 always inventive and beautiful, and of course, stop in if you have a moment.

 We realize we have lots of big buildings, but be aware of your surroundings and know people are likely walking behind you.
 Walk off to the side, or better yet, on the street side of the gated plants — most have a decent sized area that’s free of stifling growds.
 And don’t walk 4-5 or 6 abreast — you’re not a marching band and it’s ever so nice to make room for everyone.